Task complexity shapes internal representations and robustness in neural networks: Related work

 \section{Related work}

 \textbf{Network pruning and binary neural networks.} Model compression via pruning and quantization has been extensively explored to reduce inference cost while retaining accuracy~\cite{neill2020overview,Cheng2024,liang2021pruning}.
 Early work on Optimal Brain Surgeon (OBS) uses a second‐order Taylor approximation of the training loss to identify and remove weights with minimal impact on performance \cite{Hassibi1993Optimal}.
-First‐order, data‐driven methods such as Taylor pruning estimate the change in loss induced by removing individual filters or channels, achieving significant FLOP reductions on large CNNs with minimal retraining \cite{Molchanov2017Pruning,He2017Channel}.
+First‐order, data‐driven methods such as Taylor pruning estimate the change in loss induced by removing individual filters or channels, achieving significant floating-point operations (FLOPs) reductions on large convolutional neural networks (CNNs) with minimal retraining \cite{Molchanov2017Pruning,He2017Channel}.
 More recently, single‐shot techniques like SNIP perform connection saliency scoring at initialization—eliminating the need for any gradient‐based fine‐tuning to attain high sparsity levels \cite{Lee2019SNIP}.
+Moreover, approaches based on spectral analysis, particularly those using tools from Random Matrix Theory (RMT), have been applied to characterize the spectra of weight matrices and to motivate pruning strategies~\cite{thamm2022random,staats2023boundary,staats2024small,garrod2024unifying}.
 Parallel to pruning, Binary Neural Networks (BNNs) constrain weights and activations to $\{-1,+1\}$ to enable extreme compression and ultra‐fast bitwise operations.
 BinaryConnect and BinaryNet introduced stochastic and deterministic binarization schemes, demonstrating that end‐to‐end training of 1‐bit networks can achieve competitive accuracy on small benchmarks \cite{Courbariaux2015BinaryConnect,Rastegari2016XNOR}.
 Subsequent architectures such as MeliusNet employ dense feature propagation and learned scaling factors to close the gap to full‐precision models even on ImageNet-scale data \cite{Bethge2020MeliusNet}.
 However, these methods typically focus on worst‐case accuracy drops and rarely analyze how task difficulty modulates robustness to quantization.